Areas of Specialization

-The point of departure for Kevin Bell's work is the study of philosophical aesthetics, as framed by particular moments in a conceptual and geographic (dis)continuum traversing German Idealism, Afro-diasporic radical traditions in art, critique and political thought, and (post) Debordian spectacular analysis of everyday consumption and creativity.
-His documented research crosses a number of disciplinary zones, particularly trans-Atlantic literary modernisms; Black American music, literature and film; deconstructive aesthetic and cultural theory; and explorative traditions in filmmaking.
+- New York University, Ph.D, Comparative Literature 2000 The point of departure for Kevin Bell's work is the study of philosophical aesthetics, as shaped by particular moments in a conceptual (dis)continuum traversing German Idealism, Afro-diasporic radical traditions in art, critique and political thought, and post-Debordian analysis of everyday consumption and creativity.
+His research crosses a number of disciplinary zones, particularly trans-Atlantic literary modernisms; Black American music, literature and film; deconstructive aesthetic and cultural theory; and experimental traditions in filmmaking.
 He is the author of Ashes Taken for Fire: Aesthetic Modernism and the Critique of Identity (University of Minnesota Press, 2007).
-He is working now on an interpretive study entitled Drift Velocities: the Aesthetic Curvature of Radical Black Film and Literature.
+He is working now on an interpretive study entitled Drift Velocities: the Aesthetic Curve of Radical Black Film and Literature.

 - African American Literature and Language